danwing/cidfi/draft-wing-cidfi.md

 # Flushing Mapping State

-When the server supports CIDFI the metadata mapping creates additional state is created in the client, CIDFI Network Elements, and the server.
+When the server supports CIDFI the metadata mapping creates additional state in the client, CIDFI Network Elements, and the server.

 Between the QUIC client and server when a mapping is no longer